Israel–Yemen relations: After reunification

-The unification of the two Yemens on May 22, 1990, reduced the vocal campaign against Israel but did not bring normalization.
-During the Gulf crisis, Jordan's King Hussein persuaded Yemen to support Saddam Hussein, and there were reports of Yemeni troops concentration along the Saudi border.
-Then, in an about-face, the Government of Yemen invited General Norman Schwarzkopf to visit San'a.
-Confused by this policy turnabout, Israeli and Western observers regarded the invitation as a maneuver aimed at dividing the coalition.
-In the end, only Yemen and the PLO supported the Iraqi cause.
-However, the Yemeni government offered no more than vocal support.
-Yemen's sympathy for Saddam Hussein stemmed not only from its hostility towards Israel, but also from fear of the Saudi threat.

 Covert negotiations regarding the transfer of Jews to Israel were denied by San'a.
 In an interview to Radio Amman, Yemen's Deputy Information Minister Abd-al-Rahman al-Akwa denied reports from Israeli and American sources that attempts were being made to transfer Yemeni Jews to Israel.
 When the London Sunday Times reported that Israel was preparing to airlift Yemeni Jews to Israel, Yemeni sources denied that San'a decided to expel the Jews and added that "Yemeni citizens, including Jews have the right to travel to any country except Israel.
 Ariel Sharon, who later became Israel's Minister of Housing was reported to have said that 1,600 Yemeni Jews were about to emigrate to Israel, and Integration Minister Rabbi Yitzhak Perez stated that Israel was using "secret efforts to bring 1,500 Jews from Yemen."
 In May 1992, Radio Monte Carlo in Arabic announced that a "responsible" Yemeni source has denied the veracity of the report about the immigration of Jews.
 In the spring of 1993, Israeli sources said that some 100 Jews immigrated secretly to Israel.
 Attempting to cover up the immigration issue, Yemeni sources said that prominent Jews had asked for protection against Israeli attempts to coerce them to immigrate to Israel.